WHM_Banner.jpg

 Highlighting Achievements and Challenges for Women in the Physical Sciences Community

 • Women have defied boundaries and reshaped the landscape of the physical sciences throughout history, showcasing their resilience, intellect, and unwavering determination.
-Trailblazing scientists like Vera Rubin, Shirley Jackson, and Chien-Shiung Wu have made significant contributions to the sciences- breaking racial and gender barriers.
-As a Black woman, I’m grateful that they shattered glass ceilings so I can have an inspirational career of my own advancing diversity and equity in the sciences.
+Trailblazing scientists like Vera Rubin, Shirley Jackson, and Chien-Shiung Wu have made significant contributions to the sciences— breaking racial and gender barriers.
+I’m grateful that they shattered glass ceilings, paving the way for me to have a career focused on advancing inclusion and opportunity in the sciences.

 Jovonni Spinner headshot

 • In our Global Survey of Scientists, we examined the situation for scientists around the world, accounting for sources of difference in experiences like academic discipline, time since degree, geographic location, industrial sector, and economic development.
 Despite these considerations, we still find women’s experiences in the sciences are consistently less positive than men’s.
-We advocate for systemic change because the physical sciences community needs a diverse set of unique people to tackle tomorrow’s issues.
+We advocate for systemic change because the physical sciences community needs unique perspectives to tackle tomorrow’s issues.

 Marching Towards Equality: Recognizing Women’s Achievements in Physics